Texas city opts for MotoMesh

-Motorola today announced that the city of Plano, Texas, will deploy its MotoMesh and Canopysolutions to establish a “mobility corridor” that is designed to provide 4.9 GHz wireless broadband connectivity to first responders.
+Motorola today announced that the city of Plano, Texas, will deploy its MotoMesh and Canopy backhaul solutions to establish a “mobility corridor” that is designed to provide 4.9 GHz wireless broadband connectivity to first responders.

 Within the mobility corridor, public-safety vehicles and even private ambulances in transit to key facilities in the city—hospitals, city hall, court buildings, police and fire stations—will be able to access the large 4.9 GHz broadband network, said Rick Rotondo, director of marketing for Motorola’s mesh-networks product group.